SinonCuriosus/incubator-december-2023/HW4-Bot/README.md

 ### Issue Resolution:

-If you encounter any issues running the bot, please refer to the following:

 - We faced difficulties running the bot using the method suggested by Tumul.
 To resolve this, Sandro and I raised a ticket [here](https://github.com/fbradyirl/webex_bot/issues/48).
 Additionally, Gerard reached out to Tumul to seek further assistance.

 ### Homework Assignment: